tum-ens/mathprog-energy-models/README.md

 ## Copyright

 Each model has its own author and license statement in the file header.
 Most models so far have the Creative Commons Public Domain Dedication, short [CC0](https://creativecommons.org/publicdomain/zero/1.0).
 In other words, *you can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.* Some minor conditions still apply, most notably: *When using or citing the work, you should not imply endorsement by the author or the affirmer.* But that's about it.
-But when in doubt, read the [read the full license text](https://creativecommons.org/publicdomain/zero/1.0/legalcode).
+But when in doubt, read the [full license text](https://creativecommons.org/publicdomain/zero/1.0/legalcode).